- videocam Live Webinar with Live Q&A

 Introduction

 This CLE webinar will provide ERISA counsel with a review of the advantages and legal risks of health savings accounts (HSAs), flexible savings accounts (FSAs), health reimbursement arrangements (HRAs), and voluntary insurance programs for both employers and employees.
 The program will discuss ERISA compliance requirements for FSAs and HRAs, and how to structure HSAs to avoid falling under the purview of ERISA.
-The panel will also discuss the liabilities for employers if their HSA plans are subject to ERISA due to mistakes in plan structure.
+The panel will also discuss the potential liabilities for employers if their HSA plans are subject to ERISA due to mistakes in plan structure.

 Description